remne/p1ib/README.md

 ```

 Change the "sensor.nordpool_kwh_se3_sek_3_10_025" to your nordpool sensor of choice in the code above.
-The sensor is named based on your geograpically location.
+The sensor is named based on your geographical location.

 5. Press "Save".
 Your done!